AishwaryaParaspatki/Predicting-Diabetes-using-multilayer-perceptrons/README.md

 I have used the Diabetes dataset hosted by Kaggle. (https://www.kaggle.com/uciml/pima-indians-diabetes-database)

 The datasets consist of several medical predictor (independent) variables and one target (dependent) variable, Outcome.
-Independent variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.
+Independent variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.<br>
 ![Dataset](/images/Dataset_head.png)
 ### Notebooks:
 Visualization.ipynb: This notebook consists of a study of the dataset using matplotlib and seabron libraries. <br>